Practice Area

 • Building Relationships and Creating Equity

-• Unpacking Proximity Bias
+Unpacking Proximity Bias

 • Group Breakout Activity: Building in Equity

-Wrap up and Action Planning
+Wrap-Up and Action Planning

 MDV2010d Course Code